Eddie-Burbank/DildoFox-Vaniila/README.md

 ---------------------- LINKS: ---------------------------

-Here are some links to programs that I use and work well in conjunction with DildoFox:
+Here are some links to programs that I use and work well in conjunction with Dildofox:

 - www.perfect-privacy.com
 - www.nordvpn.com